 Tetris is easy to play when you first start.
 You can easily set your tetrominoes anywhere on the bare “floor” of the game early on, and creating horizontal lines requires little planning on your part.
 Starting the game is a little like only having a few bills while making good money.
 Paying bills in that case is a simple, low-stress task and managing finances is quite simply, manageable.

 However, with both Tetris and finances, an unwise early decision can cause you problems down the road.
 For instance, in Tetris, setting a T-shaped piece point-side down in the center of the open floor will make it more difficult for you to clear a horizontal line in the future.
-Similarly, deciding to only pay the minimum on a credit card bill when you could afford to pay more will make it tougher for you to pay off your debt in the future.
+Similarly, deciding to only pay the minimum on a credit card bill when you could afford to pay more will make it tougher for you to pay off your debt in the future and block your ability to save money.
 Because in the future, you will be facing other bills or financial needs, just as your Tetris future will have more blocks coming down at a faster rate.
-Managing finances only comes trickier with age and new life events such as buying a house or having kids.
+Managing finances only comes trickier with age and new life events such as buying a house or having kids so it's important to have these financial goals clearly laid out.

 In addition, just as traditional Tetris has no end-point where you have won the game and the tetronimoes stop falling, your bills will never stop coming.
 You need to work within the framework you have to handle the blocks and bills that continue to come while dealing with the blocks and bills that are already cluttering things up.

 If you take the time to plan ahead, having these bills does not need to cause you stress.
-You can even work to make some of them disappear with some careful strategizing.
+You can even work to make some of them disappear with some careful strategizing and budgeting.

-For instance, when I first graduated from college, I worked a retail job where I took home about $1,000 per month.
+For instance, when I first graduated from college, I worked a retail job where I took home about $1,000 in monthly income.
 My rent was over $500 per month, and I was paying $200 per month to my student loans, while carrying $2,400 in credit card debt.
 But instead of stressing about my budget, I’d try to figure out how make it all fit together.
-I’d jot down all of my monthly expenses, and then “play” with the non-fixed numbers to calculate how I could stay within my budget or even get ahead.
+I’d jot down all of my monthly expenses, and then “play” with the non-fixed numbers to calculate how I could stay within my budget or even get ahead with some extra money.
+I became my own financial advisor.

 Knowing the shape of my fixed expenses helped me to make good choices with my discretionary spending.
 This is just like recognizing what shapes would best fit in the already-piled blocks of Tetris.

-This is similar to money management.
-If you are simply paying bills as they come without thinking about how you will afford next month’s bills, you may be overwhelming yourself in the future.
+This is similar to money management or budgeting.
+If you are simply paying bills in the short-term as they come without thinking about how you will afford next month’s bills, you may be overwhelming yourself in the future.
 This is what happens with the payday loan cycle.
 Taking out a payday loan order to pay the bill right in front of you may allow you to stay afloat right now, but it will make next month’s bills that much more difficult to pay.

-Succeeding at money management means having a plan in place for your future bills so that you are not constantly scrambling.
+Succeeding at money management means having a plan in place for your future bills so that you are not constantly scrambling to cover living expenses.

 When you are playing Tetris, the tetronimoes will fall faster and faster the longer you play.
 But some versions of the game give you a move that allows you to slow a block while you decide where it should go.
 The easy spin, which pauses the descent of the tetronimo when you rotate it, gives you a chance to think strategically instead of simply reacting as quickly as possible.

-While many Tetris purists were horrified by the easy spin, this move offers a kind of breathing room that is similar to having an emergency fund.
+While many Tetris purists were horrified by the easy spin, this move offers a kind of breathing room that is similar to having an emergency fund with your bank account.
 If you are living paycheck-to-paycheck, an unanticipated expense can make it impossible to pay all your bills.
 Suddenly, it will feel like the bills are coming faster than you can deal with them.
-But an emergency fund allows you to pay for your unexpected expense without harming your monthly budget.
+But an emergency fund (typically formed as a savings account) allows you to pay for your unexpected expense without harming your monthly budget.
 That gives you time to figure out how to replenish your emergency fund and perhaps even prevent the next unexpected expense.
+The recommended amount for an emergency fund is typically at least $1000 or one months' worth of expenses saved up.

 Every Tetris game will eventually end with blocks falling too fast for you to react in time.
 That’s an important difference between the game and your financial management.
-Tetris may always end with blocks piled to the sky, but every day gives you a new opportunity to make your financial obligations fit within your budget and income.
+Tetris may always end with blocks piled to the sky, but every day gives you a new opportunity to make your obligations fit within your financial situation.

-Treating your finances as a game to win, like Tetris, can give you the emotional distance you need to make become a master at managing finances.
+Treating your finances as a game to win, like Tetris, can give you the emotional distance you need to make become a master at managing money and reaching your financial goals.
+Fortunately there are many budgeting tools and financial platforms such as Harvest to help get you where you need to be with the help of artificial intelligence.

 Harvest helps increase the net worth of the 99% through artificial intelligence and financial automation.
 To date, Harvest has refunded over $2M in bank fees and interest charges to its members with the ultimate goal of increasing the net worth of everyday Americans by $1 trillion by 2030.
 Our platform starts with providing immediate relief through bank fee and interest charge refunds, orients a member's financial health with our proprietary PRO Index™, and keeps track of net worth over time aided by our suite of financial tools.
 Check out our 8-step guide on "How to Build Wealth from Nothing" to get started on increasing your net worth.